syahidahizza/CV_challenges/README.md

 [PPT LINK for detail algorithm](https://docs.google.com/presentation/d/1mSd2WATNZr9X9gWaKbN3GbovtA3jijJhMFhMRHw2hf8/edit?usp=sharing)

-In general, there are 2 training steps.
-First, fit network with augmented data by 25 chosen augmentation.
-Second, generate heatmap, and crop + stitch the initial image, then fine-tune the network.
+In general, there are 2 training steps :
+1. fit network with augmented data by 25 chosen augmentation.
+2. Generate a heatmap, then crop + stitch the initial image, and fine-tune the network.

 We are using Inception V4 as base model for all the experiment.

 Requirement :
 1. Download cars data, and put it into cars/